 Certification means you are certified to offer Ashiatsu as a service.
 Some think it certifies them to teach.
 Of course, teaching Ashiatsu is not the same as receiving certification to perform it.
-Barefoot Masters® does have an instructors training program.
-Interested in becoming a Barefoot Masters® Ashiatsu Instructor Training.
+Barefoot Masters® does have an instructor’s training program.
+Are you interested in becoming a Barefoot Masters® Ashiatsu Instructor Training?

 10. Where can I find the best training?

 Lastly, we have been teaching Ashiatsu massage classes for 17 years.
 Barefoot Masters® developed the first complete manual of the posterior and anterior routine.
 Also, our manuals come complete with detailed instructions and pictures of each move.
 Currently, we are the largest barefoot provider in the USA.
 We, too, have presented at AMTA and FSMTA National and State Conventions.
 Massage Magazine and Massage Today have published our articles a few of their issues.
 We are also an NCBTMB Provider #403532-0of CE’s.
 All of our hand-saving courses are available in Live, Home Study and Online.
 Want to become an instructor?
 Then practice Ashiatsu until you know it well.
 Instructors should train under someone who has teaching experience.
 Also, they should use top-notch educational materials with a tried and true curriculum.
 So, for the best Ashiatsu training, you have come to the right place.

 Thank you for taking the time to read our blog.
 We hope it covered most of your questions about Ashiatsu training.
 But if you don’t see your concern included, please feel free to ask.